senhay/AramisElasticsearchBundle/Resources/doc/install.md

 You need to create a service that will feed index with data.

-The service class must implements DataProviderInterface: Aramis\Bundle\ElasticsearchBundle\Provider\DataProviderInterface.
+The service class must implements DataProviderInterface: .. note:: Aramis\Bundle\ElasticsearchBundle\Provider\DataProviderInterface.

-An example of DataProvider class is here: Aramis\Bundle\ElasticsearchBundle\Provider\ExampleDataProvider.
+An example of DataProvider class is here: .. note:: Aramis\Bundle\ElasticsearchBundle\Provider\ExampleDataProvider.

 ### C) Basic Bundle Configuration